danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 In a world buzzing with constant multitasking and the blending of disciplines, the ability to operate fluently across multiple modalities isn't just a perk; it's a necessity.
 Picture the vibrant tapestry that unfolds when text transforms into media, when code dances alongside design--a fusion of creativity and logic.
 As artificial intelligence (AI) continues to evolve, tools like Midjourney, Replit Ghostwriter, and Runway ML pave the way for modern organizations to reap the benefits of this new polymodal landscape.

 Let's dive into the chaos bubbling beneath the surface at Razorbeam.
-More specifically, let's linger on Miranda, the company's dazzling yet distractible CEO.
-While striving to set the stage for a motivational kickoff meeting, Miranda stumbles upon a brilliant idea: creating an AI-generated video of Tendy's childhood dog.
-Now, on the surface, this sounds like a bizarre task; however, in Miranda's world, those nostalgic puppy antics aren't merely playful fluff but a unique tool for engagement.
+More specifically, let's linger on Eleanor, the company's dazzling yet distractible CEO.
+While striving to set the stage for a motivational kickoff meeting, Eleanor stumbles upon a brilliant idea: creating an AI-generated video of Tendy's childhood dog.
+Now, on the surface, this sounds like a bizarre task; however, in Eleanor's world, those nostalgic puppy antics aren't merely playful fluff but a unique tool for engagement.

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Generate a motivational video looping images and clips of my childhood dog doing amusing things."

 > **WHAT SHE GOT:**